 It is the policy of the J.C.
-Wheeler Public Library to preserve the privacy of patron records in the Wheeler database as permitted by law.
+Wheeler Public Library ("Library") to preserve the confidentiality and privacy of Library Records to the fullest extent permitted by law.
+A "Library Record" pursuant to the Michigan Library Privacy Act and for the purpose of this policy means: